ps-aia-tit/coding-practice-strings/README.md

 # 🔤 Coding Practice: Strings in Java

-Welcome to the **String Coding Practice** repository — a curated collection of Java-based string problems designed for interview prep, recruiter visibility, and modular learning.
+Welcome to the **String Coding Practice** repository — a curated collection of Java-based string problems designed for prep, recruiter visibility, and modular learning.
 Each problem includes:

 - ✅ Clear problem definition
 - 🧪 Sample input/output